kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 | B | 2019-08-26 15:21 | 3 |
 -
 	 - There are pros and cons of each option.
+		 - Individual events Pros
-		 - Individual events can be stored really fast, we just get the event and push it to the database.
-Later, when we retrieve data, we can slice and dice data however we want,  we can filter based on specific attributes, aggregate based on some
+			 - Fast write: can be stored really fast, we just get the event and push it to the database.
+			 - Later, when we retrieve data, we can slice and dice data however we want,  we can filter based on specific attributes, aggregate based on some rules.
+			 -  if there was a bug in some business report, we can recalculate numbers from scratch.
-		 -
+		 - Individual events Cons
+			 - we cannot read data quickly

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MDg4NTE4MywtMTU5MDkxNTQ3MCwtMT
+eyJoaXN0b3J5IjpbMTcxNDEzNzg3MiwtMTU5MDkxNTQ3MCwtMT
 M0NjMzNzg5NCw0NjQ2Mzk0ODNdfQ==
 -->